 Students are required to complete ED 5465 (Student Teaching in Elementary and Special Education) in one elementary level placement and one special education placement during one full academic semester, with one placement in grades 1-3 and the other in grades 4-6, after completing course requirements.
-Student teaching must take place within three years of graduation from Mount Saint Mary College.
+Completion of edTPA, an electronic portfolio assessment, during student teaching is a program requirement.

-ED 5465 - Student Teaching in Elementary and Special Education: Grades 1-6
+ED 5465 - Student Teaching in Elementary and Special Education: Grades 1-6 6 Credits ED 5522 - Child Abuse, Health, and Safety Education Workshop 0 Credits